msaid1976/Scientific-Spelling-Correction-NLP/README.md

 ## Data preparation
 ```
-1- Download the arXiv dataset, place it in the 📁 corpus folder.
+1- Download the arXiv dataset from Link above, place the downloaded file into the 📁 corpus folder.
-2- run preprocess_corpus.py to generate the five JSON artifacts,
+2- Run preprocess_corpus.py to generate the five JSON artifacts,
-3- launch the Streamlit application with streamlit run SpellingCorrection.py .
+3- Launch the Streamlit application with streamlit run SpellingCorrection.py .
 ```

 ## Repository Structure